Compare 60 lenders in under 2 minutesLoan Amount

 This type of funding is designed to provide a set percentage, not the full amount, of the invoice value at the time the invoice is issued.
 The amount required is considered by the operator and negotiated with the lender.
 Where a larger percentage is requested, more interest would be payable.

 This type of funding facility includes interest payable on the funds provided and a fee from the lender.
-The interest payments and the fees would be considered as tax deductible business expenses.
+The interest payments and the fees would be considered as tax deductible commercial expenses.

-This is a specialist funding solution for businesses and may not be available in the portfolio of all lenders servicing the business market.
+This is a specialist funding solution for enterprises and may not be available in the portfolio of all lenders servicing the business market.
 Non-bank lenders that specialise in more specific and targeted solutions offer this product.
-Business owners may seek to engage a finance broker to source this solution.
+Commercial enterprise owners may seek to engage a finance broker to source this solution.

 The costs involved in utilising this product are the interest payable and the service fee.
 Lenders charge a fee for the service.
 These fees vary with different providers.
 Interest is charged on the funding extended and will be dependent on the time the customer takes to finalise the invoice payment.
 Interest rates are negotiated on an individual basis.

-All types of businesses may discuss this type of funding arrangement with providers of this service.
+All kinds of commercial enterprise may discuss this type of funding arrangement with providers of this service.
 Lenders will have their own guidelines in regard to the size of the clients take on.
 This may be determined by the value of the invoices individually, in dollar amount or in quantity per month.
 SMEs may consider seeking assistance from a finance broker to source a provider that meets their requirements.

 This is a very specialist funding product and is individually tailored to suit the needs of individual operators.
 The length of time the arrangement is in place may be negotiated with the lender.
 This facility may be established as an ongoing arrangement or for a specific timeframe.
 The terms agreed will depend on the lender.